Asymptotic Coefficients and Errors for Chebyshev Polynomial Approximations with Weak Endpoint Singularities: Effects of Different Bases: Interpolants and Interpolation Errors with Dirichlet Boundary Conditions

-Because of the endpoint singularities, the usual nearly-uniform errors for truncated Chebyshev series and Chebyshev interpolants of \emph{smooth} functions, analytic on the entire interval, is replaced by an error which is huge in boundary layers near each endpoint and smaller outside of these boundary layers by a factor of $O(1/N)$ (bottom curve in Fig.~\ref{FigOP279_three_interp_err_vs_x}).
+Because of the endpoint singularities, the usual nearly-uniform error for truncated Chebyshev series (or Chebyshev interpolants) of \emph{smooth} functions, analytic on the entire interval, is replaced by an error which is huge in boundary layers near each endpoint and smaller outside of these boundary layers by a factor of $\mathcal{O}(1/N)$ (bottom curve in Fig.~\ref{FigOP279_three_interp_err_vs_x}).

-Applying this same reasoning to $v(x) \equiv u(x)/(1-x^{2})$ gives an error for $v(x)$ which is $O(N)$ times as large as the error for $u(x)$ (Note that the order $k$ of singularities for $v(x)$ is one less than for $u(x)$ and each decrease in $k$ by \emph{one} reduces the order of the Chebyshev coefficients by \emph{two}).
-To get the approximation in the quadratic-factored basis for $u$, we must multiply the Chebyshev series for $v$ by $(1-x^{2})$.
+Applying this same reasoning to $v(x) \equiv u(x)/(1-x^{2})$ gives an error for $v(x)$ which is $\mathcal{O}(N)$ times as large as the error for $u(x)$ (Note that the order $\kappa$ of singularities for $v(x)$ is one less than for $u(x)$ and each decrease in $\kappa$ by \emph{one} reduces the order of the Chebyshev coefficients by \emph{two}).
+To get the approximation in the quadratic-factored basis for $u(x)$, we must multiply the Chebyshev series for $v(x)$ by $(1-x^{2})$.
 Similarly, the highly nonuniform error in $v(x)$ (blue dotted curve in Fig.~\ref{FigOP279_three_interp_err_vs_x}) musts be replaced, to get the error for interpolation of $u(x)$ by either of the constrained basis sets, by $(1-x^{2})$ times the error for $v(x)$.
 The zeros at the endpoints wipe out the boundary layers of large error in $v(x)$ to yield an error which is nearly uniform over $x \in [-1, 1]$ as shown by the gold dashed curve in Fig.~\ref{FigOP279_three_interp_err_vs_x}.

 Plain classical Chebyshev interpolation, although no better than the other two basis sets in the $L_{\infty}$ norm, is superior because the pointwise Chebyshev interpolation is as bad-as-the-norm only in boundary layers whereas the quadratic-factor and difference errors are as bad as the norm over the entire interval.